How to Outsource Software Development: 10 Simple Steps

 • What problems will your software product solve for its intended audience?

-A fundamental idea of what you want to build is essential before diving into your search for an outsourcing partner.
+A fundamental idea of what you want to build is essential before searching for an outsourcing partner.

-Before choosing a software development outsourcing partner, you’ll want to dig a little deeper, fleshing out questions like objectives, deliverables, scope, content, and budgets.
+Before choosing a software development outsourcing partner, you’ll want to dig deeper, fleshing out questions like objectives, deliverables, scope, content, and budgets.
 This will become the foundation for your project roadmap.

 Here’s what a project scope template helps answer.

-Define the high-level goals for your software project—who are you trying to serve and what problem are you attempting to solve for them?
+a.
+Project Objectives Define the high-level goals for your software project—who are you trying to serve, and what problem are you attempting to solve for them?

 Explain how the software project aligns with your business goals.

-What results are you expecting at the end of each sprint cycle (if you are using an Agile approach)?
+b.
+Project Deliverables What results are you expecting at the end of each sprint cycle (if you use an Agile approach)?

-Do you want to use as an MVP (Minimum Viable Product) approach?
+Do you want to use it as an MVP (Minimum Viable Product) approach?

 Identify the results you expect to achieve at the end of the development process.